-- Canada has established a strong and effective partnership with the Association of Southeast Asian Nations (ASEAN) to mitigate a diverse range of biological threats that pose serious risks to the security and safety of its member countries, the broader region, and to Canada and Canadians.
+- Canada has established a strong and effective partnership with ASEAN to mitigate a diverse range of biological threats that pose serious risks to the security and safety of its member countries, the broader region, and to Canada and Canadians.

 - While much work remains to be done, Canada is pleased to note that the health-security capacity that Canada has helped to build in partner countries and regions has meaningfully strengthened capabilities to fight the current Corona virus (COVID-19) outbreak.
 In addition, Canada is confident that ongoing support for the WHO’s Health Security Interface Secretariat will pay important dividends in addressing the COVID-19 outbreak, as will Canada’s contributions to the Coalition for Epidemic Preparedness Innovations.